 Add a big bow to the top and you can greet your guests with a tempting wreath that hints of things to come inside.
 Idea shared from BHG.

-If you have some Christmas fabric, some heavy gauge wire, pinking shears and a bow, you can make this festive Christmas wreath.
 Just trim the fabric scraps with pinking shears into equal size pieces, thread them on a piece of heavy gauge wire, join at the top and add a bow.
 Image shared from Elisha Tye on Pinterest.